-- Cuba- As of 6 April 2022, travelers can enter freely provided they fill out a form and consent to the possibility of a random PCR test upon arrival.
+- Cuba- As of 6 April 2022, travellers can enter freely provided they fill out a form and consent to the possibility of a random PCR test upon arrival.

-- Curaçao– As of 10 March 2022, travellers testing for Covid upon arrival and again on the third day has been eliminated.
+- Curaçao– As of 10 March 2022, travellers testing for Covid upon arrival and again on the third day have been eliminated.

 - El Salvador– Travellers to El Salvador are not required to provide proof of COVID-19 vaccination or a negative COVID-19 test to enter the country.
 They should, however, bring proof of immunization, as it may occasionally be required for entry to specific events.

 - Grenada- Effective 4 April 2022, all entry requirements to Grenada have been dropped.

 - Guadaloupe– Effective 4 August 2022, all entry requirements to Guadaloupe have been dropped.

 - Jamaica- As of 16 April 2022, testing requirements and mask mandates in Jamaica have been scrapped.